juanca/blog/articles/react-component-architecture.md

 These conditionals lead to cluttered source code and a higher cyclomatic complexity.
 This obfuscates the original purpose of the component.

-Instead, using decorations as a means of defining complex user interfaces is an approach which separates the concerns of components among many.
+Instead, using decorations as a means of defining intricate user interfaces is an approach which separates the concerns of components among many.
 The resulting `PresentationalTextField` component is more versatile and straightforward: it solves the normalization problem and lowers cyclomatic complexity.